nodeMevK/senpy-ai/README.md

     80. changed up agent class a little (with ctx)

     81. editted scraper class to handle tl tweet extraction as well

+    82. need to get back to sorting db out